 Southern Italy is not the safest place in Europe for sure.
 Don’t get scared, though.
 If you keep your wits about it, don’t talk to shady guys or visit dark alleys at night, you’ll be ok.
 Of course, stay vigilant about pickpockets and petty crimes too.

-The best way to ease your mind is a travel insurance.
-I use World Nomads for my travels because they have proven themselves to me more than once over the years.
-If you have another favorite provider, that’s ok.
+I’ll always recommend having travel insurance, though.
+No matter how safe a place is, you never know what may happen.
+I currently use HeyMondo for my travels because they have proven themselves to me more than once over the years.
+The link above will give you a 5% discount, but If you have another favorite provider, that’s ok.
 Just make sure you have one.

 You can pay for attractions with a card, but most shops and restaurants don’t accept card payments, so make sure you have enough cash.
 In Italy, the official currency is Euro.

 The main part of Naples is not that big, and you can get to most places on foot quickly.
 There’s also a developed metro system you should use at least once (to check the beautiful Toledo station).
 And there’s also the hop-on-hop-off bus, of course.

 If you can’t live without a car, check Discover Cars.
 They compare all offers among 500 rent-a-car providers to help you find the best one.
 Get yourself a Ferrari (or even better- Fiat) and submerge into the Italian road adventure.

 To go to Pompeii, Herculaneum, and Vesuvius, you can use the Circumvesuviana, a cheap train leaving from Garibaldi station.